MarceloR00/open-cx-netinder/docs/development_report.md

 Have you ever been to a conference and thought to yourself that many of the companies or participants that you talk to have very different interests than you do?
 Do you feel that you end up wasting your time talking to people you don't want to instead of connecting to others that share your passions and have common goals to yours?
 With NeTinder, we are fixing this for good.
-By using our app paired with a microbit smart-tag device, you can select the topics aborded in a conference that are of most interest to you, and when you are nearby someone that is a good match, your microbit will bleep and display a number.
-That number will also be displayed on the match's microbit, helping you find each other in such crowded places.
+By using our app, you can select the topics aborded in a conference that are of most interest to you, and when you are nearby someone that is a good match, your phone will bleep and display a number.
+That number will also be displayed on the match's phone, helping you find each other in such crowded places.
 And the more you network with others, the more prizes you win!

 ---